qiyf/PredictiveGenome/README.md

 We further provide step-by-step instructions below to simulate the structure of chromosome 1 from GM12878 cells.
 All the executable scripts are provided in the [`./example/`](./example/) folder.

-A [python script](./runMolecularDynamics/main.py) is also provided to setup simulations for different chromosomes and cell types.
+A [python script](./runMolecularDynamics/main.py) is also provided to setup simulations for other chromosomes from different cell types.
 It streamlines all the steps below together, and can lanuch multiple parallel simulations.
 See [README](./runMolecularDynamics/README.md) for its detailed usage.

 ### I) Process Epigenomics Data